Two Women Killed, Man Critically Injured in Head-On Crash on Fort Apache Road

 Talk to an Experienced Las Vegas Wrongful Death Lawyer

-Before you accept any compensation for a wrongful death case, speak to attorney Adam Williams about your case.
-From being born and raised in Las Vegas, Adam knows the community, the roads, the insurance companies, and most importantly, how to hold negligent parties accountable and fight for his clients, to maximize the value of a wrongful death claim.
+Before you accept any compensation for a wrongful death case, speak to attorney Zachary D. Clayton about your case.
+From being born and raised in Las Vegas, Zachary knows the community, the roads, the insurance companies, and most importantly, how to hold negligent parties accountable and fight for his clients, to maximize the value of a wrongful death claim.

 Call us today to discuss your potential case.
 There are no fees unless we recover money for you.